syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ## Creating DbContext and model class

-Now, we are going to scaffold DbContext and model classes from the existing Library database.
-To perform scaffolding and work with the SQL Server database in our application, we need to install the following NuGet packages.
+Now, scaffold DbContext and model classes from the existing Library database.
+To perform scaffolding and work with the SQL Server database in your application, install the following NuGet packages.

 Run the following commands in the Package Manager Console.

 * **Install-Package Microsoft.EntityFrameworkCore.Tools -Version 5.0.6**: This package creates database context and model classes from the database.
 * **Install-Package Microsoft.EntityFrameworkCore.SqlServer -Version 5.0.6**: The database provider that allows Entity Framework Core to work with SQL Server.

-Once the above packages are installed, we can scaffold DbContext and Model classes.
+Once the above packages are installed, you can scaffold DbContext and Model classes.
 Run the following command in the Package Manager Console under the LibraryManagement project.

 ```
 Scaffold-DbContext “Server=localhost;Database=Library;Integrated Security=True” Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models